-Gene or location Risk marker Your markers 3 Odds ratio Source
+Gene or location Risk marker Your markers Odds Source

-MC1R Т СС 1.0 Nature Genetics, 2008
+MC1R T CC 1.0 Nature Genetics, 2008

-ASIP Α GG 1.0 Nature Genetics, 2008
+ASIP Α G G 1.0 Nature Genetics, 2008

 Navigenics tests for common markers associated with melanoma.
 Much less common are single-gene mutations that can lead to the disease and are associated with rare forms of hereditary melanoma, which Navigenics does not test for.
-If you answer "yes" to any of the following questions, you should consult you should consult your physician or a dermatologist, who may refer you to a genetic counselor.
+If you answer "yes" to any of the following questions, you should consult a Genetic Counselor or dermatologist.